 One of the (many) unavoidable truths of construction and home improvement is that the budget is always finite, and the desires will outweigh what is possible within that budget.
 In the residential world, the client’s dreams have typically gone on for a very long time.
 The project is the culmination of years of making good decisions, saving when others spent, binders of clippings and favorites online, and a budget developed by watching what a reality show host can do with $1,000, a sledgehammer, a glue gun, 48 hours, and a tearful reveal.
-So, then someone suggests the unthinkable…compromise.
+But then someone suggests the unthinkable…compromise.
 I’d like to make a few suggestions of where you should start and where you shouldn’t.

-The headlines first then check back for a full post on each:
+Here are the headlines first, then check back for a full post on each:

 Building Envelope and Insulation Methodology